 of the formation of the Sikkim Philatelic and Numismatic Society.
 A hobby exhibition was held at Bihari Dharamsala, Singtam, on May 30th, 2017- the first hobby fest of Sikkim.
 Inspire 2017- a hobby fest featuring a display of stamps, coins, bank notes, antiques, a matchbox collection, autographs, old newspapers, identity cards, and button flowers.

 Three years passed, and we received numerous calls of appreciation.
 Our photograph of the Heritage Post Box of Singtam was published in various philatelic magazines worldwide.
-We just wanted to have the name of Singtam on the world map.
-We have succeeded today, but this wasn’t as easy as it looked.
+We just wanted to have Singtam's name on the world map.
+We have succeeded today, but this wasn't as easy as it looked.

 Two days ahead of the event, the place where we had decided to install the Heritage Post Box at the water fountain site, despite having permission from Area MLA, Singtam Police Station, and the Singtam Nagar Panchayat, we were stopped from doing so.
 We wanted passers-by people to see the Post Box and feel proud of the century-old postal history of Singtam.